Retire Before Dad

 Herd mentality is the tendency for people’s behavior or beliefs to conform to those of the group to which they belong.
 Investors naturally chase stocks that go up.

-However, investing alongside a subscription service brings the herd mentality to a whole new level.
+However, investing alongside a subscription service brings the herd mentality to a new level.

 First off, the Motley Fool Stock Advisor service makes recommendations when the market is open.
 An email goes to investors recommending they buy the stock.